-According to eMarketer research in 2015, social network users spanned all ages from 18 to over 65, with the older demographic projected to grow the fastest in the next year.
+According to a 2017 survey by Statista, social network users spanned all ages from 18 to over 65.

-Of all the social networks, Facebook is by far the most popular so now let’s take a closer look at Facebook demographics from SproutSocial.
+Of all the social networks, Facebook continues to rank as the most popular so now let’s take a closer look at Facebook demographics from SproutSocial.

 Let’s summarize what we just learned…

 Summary of Social Media Demographics

 - Every age group is using social media

 - Every income level is using social media

 - Every education level is using social media

 - Every location (rural, suburban, urban) is using social media

 - And finally, they are likely logging in every single day